A super destination with dual appeal, Mijas stretches from a golden coastline up to pine-dotted mountains.

-One of the region’s best family holiday destinations, it offers an authentic Andalucian village and a lively seaside scene in one inviting package.
+One of the region’s best Luxury family holiday destinations, it offers an authentic Andalucian village and a lively seaside scene in one inviting package.

 Sleeps 16